 - Women and child development.

-- Social welfare, including welfare of the handicapped and mentally retarded.
+- Social welfare, including the welfare of the handicapped and mentally retarded.

-- Welfare of the weaker sections, and in particular, of the Scheduled Castes and the Scheduled Tribes.
+- The welfare of the weaker sections, and in particular, of the Scheduled Castes and the Scheduled Tribes.

 - Public distribution system.